muratk5n/thirdwave/en/README.md

 ---

+He fired form CNN yes, for being anti-semitic or something.. which can mean anything these days

+---

+Marc Lamont Hill is good on Al Jazeera.
+He asked tough q to an official on vax patents and gov funding - the guy was sweatin

+---

 Didn't Renzi try a constitution change once, was it around this issue?
 If yes, someone should pick that up again.
 Actually just do the change, ask ppl later if they liked it.